Settee (sail): History of the sail form

+Settee (boat)

 Settees (or saëtia) then were a sharp-prowed, single-decked merchant sailing vessel found in the Mediterranean (more in the Levant than in the Western Mediterranean), in the 18th and 19th centuries.
 The Spaniards also used them in the New World.

 Settees had two lateen-rigged masts, like xebecs or galleys, but carrying settee sails.
 They sailed well to windward and could sail downwind.
 Some polaccas carried a settee sail, giving rise to the polacca-settee (or polacre-settee).

 Between the 1880s and the 1960s, Gozo boats had a settee rig.